 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of real estate investment trust Getty Realty
+What: Shares of gas station property REIT Getty Realty

 Want to keep up to date on Getty Realty?
 Add it to your watchlist.